WHAT IS CROP INSURANCE?

 Most private coverage may be added to a crop to supplement coverage under the Federal Crop Insurance policy.
 Some plans require a Federal Crop Insurance underlying policy.

-One of the most common private crop insurance types is Hail Insurance, and as the name suggests, it primarily covers against damage to the crop caused by hail, but also provides coverage against a few other things such as transit coverage and vandalism.
-There are several others types of private crop insurance depending on the area and crops that are grown in that area.
+One of the most common private Crop Insurance types is Crop Hail Insurance.
+As the name suggests, it primarily covers against damage to the crop caused by hail, but also provides coverage against a few other things such as transit coverage and vandalism.
+There are several other types of private Crop Insurance depending on the area and crops that are grown in that area.

-Most private coverage is acre by acre coverage.
+Most private coverage is on an acre-by-acre coverage.
 Production reports are not required, and instead of a production guarantee, the liability is expressed in a dollar amount.

 Unlike MPCI, named peril or crop hail premiums are often due at the time of application or by a certain date following application.